 There is good news; there are many detox centers that strive to meet the needs of the LGBT community.
 It’s important to know that not all treatment centers will provide the same programs and amenities.
 This guide will help you find the right treatment center for you.

 Finding the right drug detox facility for you will be an important part of your recovery.
-There are different types of facilities that can be a part of your journey.
+There are different types of medical detox facilities that can be a part of your journey.